 Bahiagrass

 Bahiagrass is incredible in that it thrives in the heat, meaning you don’t have to worry about it in a drought.
 That doesn’t mean it doesn’t come with its own set of problems, though.
-Bahiagrass has coarse, point blades (so it’s not the most comfortable to walk on), and lawns of bahiagrass are known for weed infestations.
+Bahiagrass has coarse, pointy blades (so it’s not the most comfortable to walk on), numerous seed heads, and lawns of bahiagrass are known for weed infestations.

 Bermudagrass

 Bermudagrass is strong and durable.
-It can handle the heat, drought, and foot traffic; however, it is very sensitive to cold temperatures.
-There might be a lack of growth when the temperature drops, but once it heats back up again, Bermudagrass lawns grow rapidly.
+It can handle the heat, drought, and foot traffic; however, it is sensitive to cold temperatures.
+There might be a lack of growth when the temperature drops, but once it heats back up again, bermudagrass lawns grow rapidly.
+Bermudagrass is so tough, that it is considered a difficult weed to control, in areas where it is not wanted.
+Bermudagrass is a sun-lover and generally grows poorly in shaded environments.

-Zoysia grass is the first to turn green and the last to go brown.
+Zoysiagrass is the first to turn green and the last to go brown.
 It can survive through hot and cold weather, but it is still definitely a warm-season grass.
-The biggest thing to note if you have Zoysia grass is that you need to rake for thatch regularly.
+The biggest thing to note if you have zoysiagrass is that thatch removal can be important for a vigorously growing, aesthetically-pleasing lawn.
+This grass is one of the most shade-tolerant, warm-season grasses.

 January

 Happy New Year, warm-season grass owners!
 Make sure you’re preparing for lawn care by implementing the earliest lawn solutions you can.
 This includes cleaning and sharpening your lawn tools, edging your grass, and taking soil samples.
-Preparing for things such as fertilizing, mowing, and applying liquid lawn aerators is just as important as doing them.
+Preparing for things such as fertilizing, mowing, and aerating is just as important as doing them.

 February